-the positive impact of appointing military commanders with recognized competence and experience to command operations, especially in hot governorates; vesting them with the power to command all superiors and heads of civil, military and security agencies in the district; and the importance of coming up with creative solutions to end the crisis[.]
+the positive impact of appointing military commanders with recognized competence and experience to command operations, especially in hot governorates; vesting them with the power to command all superiors and heads of civil, military and security agencies in the district; and the importance of coming up with creative solutions to end the crisis[.]188

-- 117. Reinforcing that the commanders being considered were to be military (i.e. army) personnel (rather than civilian or intelligence/security officials), the Minister of Defence (Imad Dawoud Rajiha who was concurrently the Chief of Staff of the Army and Armed Forces) was tasked to 'propose the appropriate commanders for operations in hot governorates: Idleb Hama Homs... etc'.
-189 - of security operations from the civilian/intelligence/security bodies to the military (at least in the governorates that were destabilising and witnessing significant security problems).
+- 117. Reinforcing that the commanders being considered were to be military (i.e. army) personnel (rather than civilian or intelligence/security officials), the Minister of Defence (Imad Dawoud Rajiha who was concurrently the Chief of Staff of the Army and Armed Forces) was tasked to 'propose the appropriate commanders for operations in hot governorates: Idleb Hama Homs... etc.'.
+189 - 118.
+This decision is of critical importance in marking a shift in the command and control of security operations from the civilian/intelligence/security bodies to the military (at least in the governorates that were destabilising and witnessing significant security problems).
 The national leadership clearly believed that the measures taken in the previous months had not been fully successful and the bodies tasked with controlling the situation had been unable to achieve the aim of suppressing and defeating opposition activity.
 The situation had evidently deteriorated to such a degree that experienced military commanders needed to take charge.

-&lt;sup>187 Ex.
-C-179, CCMC Minutes of the Meeting on 19 November 2011, dated 20 November 2011, SYR.E0001.015.043-045\ET at 044.
+187 Ex.
+C-179, CCMC Minutes of the Meeting on 19 November 2011, dated 20 November 2011, SYR.E0001.015.043-045_ET at 044.

-&lt;sup>188 Ex.
-C-180, Minutes of the CCMC Meeting on 21 November 2011, dated 22 November 2011, SYR.E0001.015.046-048\ET at 047.
+188 Ex.
+C-180, Minutes of the CCMC Meeting on 21 November 2011, dated 22 November 2011, SYR.E0001.015.046-048_ET at 047.

-&lt;sup>189 Ibid at 048.
+189 Ibid at 048.